 The Documents.xml file stores the collection of documents created by an author.
 A document is one of the representations involved in a particular worked example- perhaps it is the problem specification, or an intermediate solution, or the solution.
 It is split into fragments which are small logically separated portions of the document.
 The reason for splitting the document into fragments is so that the document can be revealed gradually, divided into fragments to show the step-by-step problem solving process.
 Individual fragments can also be highlighted, to bring them to the viewer’s attention.

-The Applications.xml file stores layout information about worked examples bringing together the particular documents involved in the worked example.
+The Applications.xml file stores layout information about worked examples, bringing together the particular documents involved in the worked example.
 The way the documents are laid out visually, in panels, is recorded.
 See comment

 The Processes.xml file defines the steps for the worked examples.
 For each step there are a number of changes and an explanation of those changes.
 There are two types of changes.
 The first type specifies which fragment of a document is involved in this change.
 These fragments can be shown, hidden or highlighted depending on the effect the author is aiming to achieve.
 The second type of changes corresponds to a question and possibly a set of options the user can select from in an attempt to answer it.